duaneodom/rclink4g/docs/README.md

 This project enables sending telemetry and video for ardupilot based vehicles over a TCP/IP connection (specifically cellular).
-The hardware that has been tested to work correctly so far is a Raspberry Pi Zero 2W, Raspberry Pi Camera and a usb cellular dongle.
+The hardware that has been tested to work correctly so far is a Raspberry Pi 3B+/Zero 2W (others should work), a Raspberry Pi Camera, a USB camera, a usb cellular dongle and standard WIFI using the Raspberry Pi built-in wireless chip.
 This hardware has been chosen for it's light weight, compact size and low cost.

 ![test hardware](docs/rclink4g.jpg "test hardware")